Cut Sparsification of the Clique Beyond the Ramanujan Bound: A Separation of Cut Versus Spectral Sparsification: Lower bounds for spectral sparsification of the clique

 In the following, if $H=(V,E_H,w_H)$ is an undirected weighted graph and $v\in V$ is a vertex, we call the {\em combinatorial degree} of $v$ the number of edges incident on $v$, and we call the {\em weighted degree} of $v$ the sum of the weights of the edges incident on $v$.
 A random walk in a graph is a process in which we move among the vertices of a graph and, at every step, we move from the current node $u$ to a neighbor $v$ of the $u$ with probability proportional to the weight of the edge $(u,v)$.
-A {\em non-backtracking} random walk is like the above process except that if at a certain step we move from $u$ to $v$, then at the subsequent step it is not allowed to proceed from $v$ to $u$.
-For example, a non-backtracking walk in a cycle is a process that, after the first step, moves deterministically around the cycle, either always clockwise or always counterclockwise.
+We will denote the \emph{complete graph} on $n$ vertices with each edge weighted $1/(n-1)$ as $\bar K_n$.
+The \emph{complete bipartite graph} on $n$ vertices with equal sized partitions, and each edge weighted $2/n$ is denoted as $\bar K_{n/2,n/2}$.

+A {\em symmetric doubly stochastic} matrix $M$ is a non-negative matrix whose rows and columns sum to 1.
+In this case, the all-ones vector $\ones = (1, 1, \ldots, 1)$ is an eigenvector with eigenvalue 1, which we think of as as the {\em trivial eigenvalue} of $M$.
+To capture our lower bounds for sparsifiers exhibiting large ``odd pseudo-girth,'' we require considering a relaxation of double stochasticity; a matrix $M$ is \emph{$\epsilon$-almost doubly stochastic} if $M$ is a non-negative square matrix whose row- and column-sums are between $1-\epsilon$ and $1+\epsilon$.

 In this section, we prove the following result.